taylorkmho/coffeeSlots/README.md

 ## Getting it up and running
-This project utilizes NodeJS to manage its dependencies and scripts.
-Run `npm install` to bring in its dependencies.
+This project utilizes NodeJS and Bower to manage its dependencies and scripts.
+Run `npm install && bower install` to bring in its dependencies.
 Then run `npm start` to get the server running.
 If a window does not automatically open, head over to [localhost:3000](http://localhost:3000).

 #### Still getting errors?